 How do you say happy Sunday in Italian?

-Buona domenica is how you most commonly wish a happy Sunday in Italian.
+Buona domenica is the most common way to say happy Sunday in Italian.

-If you are somewhat familiar with Italian, you will know that buono means good.
-So why did we swap its final -o with -a here?
-This is because domenica is a feminine noun.
-All adjectives in Italian agree in gender and number with the noun they describe.
+If you know anything about Italian, you know that buono means good.
+So why did we change its final -o with -a here?
+Because domenica is a feminine noun.
+All adjectives in Italian must agree in gender and number with the noun they are describing.

 You can also use this expression to translate have a good Sunday.

 Publisher: For Dummies

 Learn to speak Italian like a native?
 Easy.

 Italian All-in-One For Dummies appeals to those readers looking for a comprehensive, all-encompassing guide to mastering the Italian language.
 It contains content from all For Dummies Italian language instruction titles, including Italian For Dummies, Intermediate Italian For Dummies, Italian Verbs For Dummies, Italian Phrases For Dummies, Italian Grammar For Dummies, and Italian For Dummies Audio Set.

 Buona domenica, Giorgio!
 Ci vediamo la prossima settimana!

 (Have a) happy Sunday, Giorgio!
 See you next week!